lfrei/kafka-training/cluster.md

 * shutdown one broker: does the creation and the read still work?
 * shutdown two brokers: does it work with only one broker?
 * what happens to the replicas if you create data with only one broker alive?
 Is this behavior desired?

-💡 you can shutdown a broker by using `docker stop kafka-broker-number`

 play with failover
 * create a stream (seq 10901101042 |...)